-ORL Progress Notes, our second on-line departmental newsletter, provides information about developments in the Department.
+ORL Notes (formerly ORL Progress Notes), our second on-line departmental newsletter, provides information about developments in the Department.
 The newsletter’s target audience includes physicians and health care professionals as well as patients and members of the general public.

 Small, Smart Technology Opens a World of Sound for Kaci Mueller

 Between the 4th and 8th grades, Kaci Mueller suffered repeated ear infections and underwent more than 10 surgeries for cholesteatoma, including a canal wall down tympanomastoidectomy.
 Today, thanks to the skill of two expert practitioners in the Department of Otorhinolaryngology-Head & Neck Surgery at McGovern Medical School at UTHealth, Mueller is successfully negotiating the world of sound with a technologically advanced bone-anchored hearing system.